bustabit/shiba/README.md

 #### wagered

-`wagered <duration>`
+`wagered [player] <duration>`

-Calculates how much in total players wagered in the most recent duration.
-Duration can be either a number of games or a duration using any of the following modifiers:
+Calculates how much a has wagered in the most recent duration.
+If the player is omitted, the total wagered by all players combined is calculated instead.
+The duration can be either a number of games or a duration using any of the following modifiers:

 - year
 - month